-By Päivi Väätänen
+By Päivi Väätänen.

-This article first appeared in Vector 289
+This academic article first appeared in Vector 289.

 Adilifu Nama notes how “[i]n America, there is a dubious history of presenting Africa as a primitive and backward nation in books, television and film” (137).
 But with the emergence of writers like Nnedi Okorafor and films like Black Panther, the association of Africa with technology is changing rapidly.
 In this article, I discuss two short stories by Okorafor, a Nigerian-American who has based much of her fiction in Africa and has also written for Marvel Comics (most recently as the sole writer for Shuri).
 The two stories I will discuss are “The Magical Negro” (2004) and “Mother of Invention” (2018).
 “The Magical Negro” is a comic vignette in which the central character rebels against his subservient role, referred to in the title, and is revealed by the end of the story as a powerful Afro-Caribbean spirit.
 “The Magical Negro” subverts stereotypes and exposes racist conventions in the speculative genres of fantasy and science fiction.
 “Mother of Invention,” on the other hand, severs ties with the Anglo American historical context by moving its storyworld to the futuristic, technologically advanced Nigerian city of New Delta.